nwjbrandon/beng_dissertation/exp/README.md

-# Hand Pose Models
+# Models And Training Logs

-## Instructions
-- Models will be saved in this directory